otabuzzman/chartacaeli-web/README.md

 # Charta Caeli web service
 A web frontend to the Charta Caeli star chart creation tool.
 The web service is basically made up of an UI and a RESTful API connecting the UI with the Charta Caeli core application.
 The UI utilizes Bootstrap 4 for responsiveness.
-Another major component is the [Xonomy XML editor](https://github.com/michmech/xonomy) which provides a way to edit star chart definitions on devices with appropriate display sizes.
+[Xonomy XML editor](https://github.com/michmech/xonomy) provides a way to edit star chart definitions on devices with appropriate display sizes.

 ### Build
 The project depends on the [repository](https://github.com/otabuzzman/chartacaeli) of the Charta Caeli star chart creation tool (core application).
 Thus, to setup the web service, one first has to download and build the core app according to instructions given there.
 Afterwards clone this repository and follow steps listed below.
 Run clone commands from same folder to make sure top-level directories of core app and web service share the same parent folder.